|

 the territorial limits of the courts among which it shall distribute

 this judicial power, is unrestricted except as to the Supreme Court.
-On

-that court the same article of the Constitution confers a very limited
+On that court the same article of the Constitution confers a very limited

 original jurisdiction,-namely, ‘in all cases affecting ambassadors,

-other public ministers, and consuls, and cases in which a State shall be
+other public ministers, and consuls, and cases in which a State shall

-a party,’-and an
+be a party,’-and an

-as the Congress shall make.
+Congress shall make.

-There is in this same section a limitation as to the place of trial of
+There is in this same section a limitation as to the place of trial

-held in the State where they shall have been committed, if committed
+be held in the State where they shall have been committed, if committed

 within any State.

-Article 6 of the amendments also provides that in all criminal
+Article 6 of the amendments also provides that in all criminal prosecutions

-Court, the authority of Congress, in creating courts and conferring on
+of Congress, in creating courts and conferring on them all or much or

-them all or much or little of the judicial power of the United States,
+little of the judicial power of the United States, is unlimited by the

 Congress has, under this authority, created the district courts, the

-circuit courts, and the Court of Claims, and vested each of them with a
+circuit courts, and the Court of Claims, and vested each of them with

-also regulated the appellate jurisdiction of the Supreme Court.
+has also regulated the appellate jurisdiction of the Supreme Court.

 The jurisdiction of the Supreme Court and the Court of Claims is not

 confined by geographical boundaries.
-Each of them, having by the law of
+Each of them, having by the law

-its organization jurisdiction of the subject-matter of a suit, and of
+of its organization jurisdiction of the subject-matter of a suit, and

-appropriate process, served anywhere within the limits of the territory
+by appropriate process, served anywhere within the limits of the territory

 over which the Federal government exercises dominion.

-**27 It
+**27

-would have been competent for Congress to organize a judicial system
+It would have been competent for Congress to organize a judicial system

-analogous to that of England and of some of the States of the Union, and
+analogous to that of England and of some of the States of the Union,

-confer all original jurisdiction on a court or courts which should
+and confer all original jurisdiction on a court or courts which should

 possess the judicial power with which that body thought proper, within

-the Constitution, to invest them, with authority to exercise that
+the Constitution, to invest them, with authority to exercise that jurisdiction

-only of cases in which the United States is defendant.
+cases in which the United States is defendant.
 It is just as

 *604